What three organizations comprise EJCDC?

 What user guidance is available?

-EJCDC's sponsoring organizations publish occasional white papers, and conduct regular seminars and other educational events.
+EJCDC's sponsoring organizations publish occasional white papers and conduct regular seminars and other educational events.
 Some of the documents are guidance documents that can be tailored by user.
 Standard form documents include “Notes to User” to assist specifiers in preparation.

 What are the principal advantages of using EJCDC standard documents?